davidtcalabrese/friends-of-joshua-tree/README.md

 This site is made responsive with grid and flexbox.

-Most text from with various lorem ipsum generators.
+Most text created with various lorem ipsum generators.